systemslab/popper-paper/main.md

 ### Jupyter

-Jupyter notebooks are a web-based application allowing creation and sharing of documents containing live code (in Julia, Python or R), equations, visualizations and explanatory text.
+Jupyter notebooks run on a web-based application.
+It facilitates the sharing of documents containing live code (in Julia, Python or R), equations, visualizations and explanatory text.